Subhodip1307/DataBase-Backup/sqlite_backup/DBSQLITE.md

 ** If you are a beginner then loging in your server as root or run this scpit as root

-- Now You Need to write down your table names of your data base you wanna  get backup
+- Now You Need to write down your table names of your data base you wanna  get backup or you can keep it empty if you wanna full backup

   ** In this scrript You can backup singel or multiple tables very easily